ucdavis/dssweb.buildout/README.md

 staging server.

 Once the stack is configured, you can stop and start the instance as needed.
-You can also terminate the RDS instance, if you don't want it running.
-When starting up the instances again, you'll want to first create a new RDS instance from a snapshot, and  update the RDS layer in the stack to point to your new RDS instance before starting the stack instances.
+You can also delete the RDS instance, if you don't want it running.
+When starting up the staging stack again, you'll want to first create a new RDS instance from a snapshot, and update the RDS layer in the stack to point to your new RDS instance before starting the stack instances.